PheaSoy/spring-boot-async-callback/README.md

 ```

-Basically if you can implement this class and provides your storage.
+Basically you can implement this class and provides your storage.
 I am just create a class `MemoryCallbackStorageWorker` which implemented this interface.
 So it's using hashmap with memory storage.

 ## Async Processing
 * This is my service abstract that annotation with `@Async`.
-In Spring Boot if you want the method running without blocking you need to put `@Async` on your method level.
+In Spring Boot if you want the method running asynchronously you need to put `@Async` on your method level.

-If you want to learn more how to run method asynchronously method in spring boot [check out here](https://spring.io/guides/gs/async-method/).
+If you want to learn more how to run method asynchronously in spring boot [check out here](https://spring.io/guides/gs/async-method/).

 ```java